-In line with the former Government's decision to cease the activities of the Trust, no operational activities occurred during 2021-22.
+In consultation with a former Government, a decision was made to cease the activities of the Trust.
+As a result, no operational activities occurred during 2022-23.

 On 14 August 2019, the Trustees agreed to sell the land holdings vested in the Trust to DevelopmentWA (formed through the merging of LandCorp and the Metropolitan Redevelopment Authority) free of the Land Use Condition provided that the sale of the Land is paid to the Trust.
-The land use condition has now been removed through the Minister of Lands, and the sale of the land to DevelopmentWA can proceed after a valuation of the land.
+The land use condition was removed through the Minister for Lands, so the sale of the land to DevelopmentWA could have proceeded after a valuation of the land.
+However, on 16 May 2023, after reviewing advice from the State Solicitor's Office, the Trustees passed a resolution to reverse the previous Sale Resolution and not to proceed with the sale of the land.

 In July 2021, the State Government agreed to draft legislation to repeal the Public Education Endowment Act 1909 (Act) and return the assets to the Consolidated Account.
-On 14 February 2022, Cabinet endorsed the recommendation of the Legislation Standing Committee of Cabinet for the Public Education Endowment Repeal Bill 2021.
-Legislative drafting is anticipated in 2023.